alextok/dbsc-discussions/README.md

 # Open topics

+1. Push the list of URLs supported for key generation in Windows.
+Owners: Sasha

 1. [Document] Policy is mandated for enterprise, but not for consumers.
 All enterprise users will be behind a policy.
 Edge may turn in ON by default.
 Chrome may turn it OFF by default.
 Owners: Sameera

-1. Close on Policy specifics.
+1. [Document]Close on Policy specifics.
 Policy details, shape, Registry vs Cloud deplyment, choice between Local Key Helpers etc. Owners: Sameera

-1. Scoping for Localkey helper definitions, check the precedence with Standards bodies and Browser ecosystem(Chromium) to check if there are any existing patterns.
+1. [Spec][Document]Scoping for Localkey helper definitions, check the precedence with Standards bodies and Browser ecosystem(Chromium) to check if there are any existing patterns.
 Owners: Sameera/Kristian

-1. Call out key generation optimization in all diagrams.
+1. [Document]Call out key generation optimization in all diagrams.
 Owners: Sameera

-1. Chromium contribution for DBSC - Outline the new work needed to support enterprise DBSC.
+1. [Planning]Chromium contribution for DBSC - Outline the new work needed to support enterprise DBSC.
    Owners: Sameera

-1. Discuss local key helper specifics - installation, invocation, details across platforms.
+1. [InProgress]Discuss local key helper specifics - installation, invocation, details across platforms.
 Unmanaged?
 Managed?
    How the local key helper is deployed?
 Concrete details?
 Special/trusted by default Local Key helpers (Part of OS or Browser).
    Owners: Sasha for Windows, Olga for Mac, Kristian/Amit for Android - original proposal for deployment, original proposal for special local key helpers.

    Windows: https://github.com/alextok/dbsc-discussions/pull/3

-1. We need to cover case when RP == IDP, they provide nonce, and able to use optimized flow.
-The flow is available now, can folks review and approve it?

    Owners: Sasha & Sameera

-1. We need to publish this spec on DBSC publicly, to get public feedback.
+1. [InProgress]We need to publish this spec on DBSC publicly, to get public feedback.
 We need define API parameters very precisely, like an API.

    Owners: Sameera & Kristian